 A Professional Showcase - Beauport

-Beauport, also known as the Sleeper-McCann House, was the shingle-style summer home of one of America’s first professional interior designers, Henry Davis Sleeper.
-Sleeper, who the tour guide described as “a gay man living in the early twentieth century”, used the house as an entertaining spot, professional showcase and retreat.
-It is perched on a ledge overlooking Gloucester Harbor.
-Some say Sleeper and lifelong bachelor, A. Piatt Andrew, were in a relationship; others say they were just friends.
-Andrew had a summer mansion in the Eastern Point area and was the person that introduced Sleeper to the area.
+Beauport, also known as the Sleeper–McCann House, was the shingle-style summer home of Henry Davis Sleeper, one of America’s earliest professional interior designers.
+Sleeper—described by a tour guide as “a gay man living in the early twentieth century”—used the house as an entertaining venue, professional showcase, and personal retreat.
+Perched dramatically on a ledge overlooking Gloucester Harbor, Beauport reflects both his creative vision and social world.

-The original modest cottage was sufficiently finished in 1907, and as additional property surrounding his became available, he purchased it and expanded the home several times until 1925.
-Both Halfdan M. Hanson and Joseph Everett Chandler were architects involved with some portion of the finished home.
+The house began as a modest cottage, completed in 1907.
+As surrounding properties became available, Sleeper purchased them and expanded the home repeatedly until 1925.
+Architects Halfdan M. Hanson and Joseph Everett Chandler contributed to various phases of the house’s design.

-After Sleeper’s death in 1934, the house was inherited by his brother, Stephen Westcott Sleeper who couldn’t afford to keep it.
-In 1935, the conservation-minded Helena Woolworth McCann, heir to the Woolworth store chain, purchased the house and left it intact with few modifications.
-The McCann family spent several summers here until Mrs. McCann’s death in 1941.
-In 1944, Mr. McCann died and left the house to his two children.
-The children donated the house and all its contents to Historic New England the following year, with the caveat that they could stay there whenever they wanted, often just closing the bedroom door when a tour came through.
+Following Sleeper’s death in 1934, the property passed to his brother, Stephen Westcott Sleeper, who was unable to afford its upkeep.
+In 1935, the house was purchased by Helena Woolworth McCann, a conservation-minded heiress to the Woolworth department store fortune.
+She preserved the house with minimal alterations, and the McCann family spent several summers there until her death in 1941.
+After Mr. McCann’s death in 1944, the house was inherited by their two children, who donated Beauport and all its contents to Historic New England the following year.
+The donation included the unusual provision that the family could continue staying in the house—often simply closing bedroom doors when tours passed through.

-Beauport is open to the public as a house museum since 1947, and in 2003 the property was designated as a National Historic Landmark.
+Beauport has been open to the public as a house museum since 1947, and in 2003, it was designated a National Historic Landmark.

 Here is what caught my eye, I hope you enjoy!